 If you have difficulty using a mouse or trackpad, use Mouse Keys to control the cursor with the numeric keypad.
 Press a number key as the mouse button, and use other number keys to move around the screen or to drag and drop items.
 Easily navigate menus, the Dock, and all your windows.

 The Mac has several features designed for people with cognitive and learning disabilities.
 Simplify the Finder to improve focus.
-And use the handy reference tools to improve language skills wherever you are in OS X.
+And use the handy reference tools to improve language skills wherever you are in macOS.

 Say you’re reading an article on astronomy and are stuck on some terminology.
-Just look it up in the powerful built-in Dictionary app — from anywhere in OS X. Get quick access to definitions and synonyms that help with grammar, spelling, and pronunciation.
+Just look it up in the powerful built‑in Dictionary app — from anywhere in macOS.
+Get quick access to definitions and synonyms that help with grammar, spelling, and pronunciation.

 Text to Speech

 We all learn in different ways.
-Some of us learn better when more than one sense is engaged simultaneously.
+Some of us learn better when two or more senses are engaged simultaneously.
 With Text to Speech, you can highlight any text, and Alex will read it aloud.
 Or choose from other male or female voices to do the reading.
 You can even adjust the speaking rate.
-And if you speak more than one language, you can choose from over 20 built-in languages.
+And if you speak more than one language, you can choose from over 70 voices spanning 42 languages.